Honors Program

 Honors Scholarship

-Honors students receive a two-semester, in-district tuition scholarship (minus fees) for enrolling in Honors courses.
+Honors students receive an in-state tuition waiver (minus fees) for two semesters for enrolling in Honors courses.

 Interactive Classes